Embroidery for Beginners - Stitching Made Simple

 Begin with basic geometric shapes or simple patterns to practice your stitches.
 These could include circles, squares, or lines.
 Practice different stitches within these shapes to understand how each stitch works and its visual impact on the design.

 As you progress, gradually move on to slightly more complex designs.
-Practicing regularly will help in gaining confidence and improving your skills.
+Practicing regularly will help in gaining confidence and enhance your skills.

 Tips to Improve Stitch Consistency